 From North America

-Several low cost airlines operate flights from the USA (mainland) to Hawaii.
 Thus, it is possible to find reasonable rates on a regular basis.
-You can expect prices starting at $400 from a few west coast cities and $600 for the east coast.
-Sometimes, certain promotions allow you to obtain tickets starting at $300 for the west coast and $400 for the east coast.
+You can expect prices starting at $270 from a few west coast cities and $500-600 for the east coast.
+Sometimes, certain promotions allow you to obtain tickets starting at $200 for the west coast and $400 for the east coast, except Toronto which benefits from very attractive prices to Hawaii.

-From Canada, $500 promotions are offered a few times a year from Montreal.
-On the Vancouver side, prices sometimes go down to $300.
+Concerning Canada, from Quebec, $500 round-trip special offers are available a few times a year from Montreal.
+On the Vancouver side, prices sometimes drop to $300.

-Here is another expense item to consider when travelling to Hawaii: domestic flights.
+Here is another expense to consider when travelling to Hawaii: domestic flights.
 It is very likely that you will have to move from island to island.
-You will therefore have to add the domestic flight prices to your budget.
+You will therefore have to add the cost of domestic flights to your budget.

-Expect between $60 and $150 for each domestic flight if you book in advance, knowing that at this price, you will have to add the cost of your checked baggage if you have any, from $15 to $25 according to the airline you have chosen.
+Expect now between $29 and $150 for each domestic flight, knowing that you may have to add the cost of your checked baggage from $15 to $25 if you choose Hawaiian Airlines or Mokulele (free with Southwest).

 Our tips to save on domestic flights